Getting Offers

-The number of passengers that can be included varies with carreir but up to five passengers works with all train carriers.
+The number of passengers that can be included varies with carrier but up to five passengers works with all train carriers.

 Prefer WebSocket